 Read on, there be prizes 😀 (more…)

 I love the LGBT community.
 I love our idealism, our optimism, our faith in a future that will get better.
 I love that we’re not afraid to stand up and fight to make the future better.
-I love how we look after our own, take kids in off the streets when their own parents don’t want them anymore, and are prepared to do battle all the way through the highest courts in every land to make our voices heard.
-I also love our allies, and the wonderful crossover community that is M/M. We are more than a genre, more than a disparate group of individuals.
-As a collective, we are righteous force to be reckoned with. (more…)
+I love how we look after our own, take kids in off the streets when their own parents don’t want them anymore, and are prepared to do battle all the way through the highest courts in every land to make our voices heard. (more…)